-The mainline tracks for the South 344th Street Alternative would have identical impacts with respect to community cohesion and neighborhoods, including the potential impacts to the private Belmor golf course, as the Preferred Alternative mainline tracks.
+The mainline tracks for the South 344th Street Alternative would have identical impacts with respect to community cohesion and neighborhoods as the Preferred Alternative mainline tracks.

-The South 344th Street Alternative OMF site would displace approximately 20 residences and 17 businesses, including GarageTown and Ellenos Yogurt, which serve local populations and contain specialized facilities.
+The South 344th Street Alternative OMF site would displace approximately 20 residences and 11 businesses, including GarageTown and Ellenos Yogurt, which serve local populations and contain specialized facilities.
 GarageTown houses 67 individually rented or owned storage facilities and provides a community resource for tenants; however, impacts to community cohesion in the larger study area would be limited.
 Due to the unique site characteristics and large footprint, GarageTown may be challenging to relocate within the same area to continue to provide ease of access for its existing customer base.